jophy-ye/PLC-project/minutes.md

 ## Summer UROP 2024 with Wojceich Matusik & Michael Sun

+## June 27 Thu
+Fourth weekly check-in with Michael.

 ## June 21 Fri
 Unfortunately progress has been slow.
 - Turns out, Simulink cannot (verify?) read other formats of other proprietary software but can write.
 - Contacted & cc'ed Siemens (for TIA) and Rockwell (for Studio 5000).
 - Cleared some more tabs.

 TODO:
-- [ ] Just look up "PLC" on Github
+- [x] Just look up "PLC code" on Github

 ## June 20 Thu
 Weekly check-in with Michael:
-- Start small; restrict to binary combinactorial logic
+- Start small; restrict to binary combinactorial logic (leave temporal logic)

-Plan for today:
+TODO:
 - [ ] Checkout 💾 from last meeting presentation
 - [x] Finish manuals & Youtube videos